 - 1. Prescription Drugs for the treatment of erectile dysfunction or any enhancement of sexual performance, unless listed on the Formulary. - 2.
 Prescription Drugs for weight loss unless otherwise listed on the Formulary. - 3.
 Immunization agents otherwise not required by the Affordable Care Act and listed on the Formulary, blood, or blood plasma. - 4.
 Medication that is to be taken by the Member, in whole or in part, at the place where it is dispensed. - 5.
 Medication received while the Member is a patient at an institution that has a Facility for dispensing pharmaceuticals. - 6.
 A refill dispensed more than 12 months from the date of a Physician's order. - 7.
-Due to a Member's addiction to, or dependency on foods, unless otherwise listed on the Formulary. - 8.
-More than the predetermined Managed Drug Limitations assigned to certain drugs or classification of drugs. - 9.
-Over the counter (OTC) drugs that are not included in the Formulary. - 10.
-Drugs that are labeled "Caution limited by federal law to Investigational use" or Experimental and Investigational within the meaning as provided in this Contract. - 11.
-For any drug that we identify as therapeutic duplication through the Drug Utilization Review program. - 12.
-For more than a 31-day supply when dispensed in any one prescription or refill, or for maintenance drugs up to a 90-day supply when dispensed by mail order or a pharmacy that participates in extended day supply network. - 13.
-Prescription Drugs for any Member who enrolls in Medicare Part D as of the date of the Member's enrollment in Medicare Part D. Prescription Drug coverage may not be reinstated at a later date. - 14.
-Foreign Prescription Medications, except those associated with an Emergency Medical Condition while you are traveling outside the United States, or those you purchase while residing outside the United States.
-These exceptions apply only to medications with an equivalent FDA-approved Prescription Medication that would be covered under this section if obtained in the United States. - 15.
-Replacement of lost or stolen prescriptions. - 16.
-Infertility drugs unless otherwise listed on the Formulary. - 17.
-For any controlled substance that exceeds state established maximum morphine equivalents in a particular time period, as established by state laws and regulations. - Prescription Drug contraceptive refills that are obtained in the last quarter of the calendar year if a 12-month supply of the contraceptive drug was dispensed earlier during the calendar year.
+More than the predetermined Managed Drug Limitations assigned to certain drugs or classification of drugs. - 8.
+Over-the-counter (OTC) drugs that are not included in the Formulary. - 9.
+Drugs that are labeled "Caution limited by federal law to Investigational use" or Experimental and Investigational within the meaning as provided in this Contract. - 10.
+For any drug that we identify as therapeutic duplication through the Drug Utilization Review program. - 11.
+For more than a 31-day supply when dispensed in any one prescription or refill, or for maintenance drugs up to a 90-day supply when dispensed by mail order or a pharmacy that participates in extended day supply network. - 12.
+Prescription Drugs for any Member who enrolls in Medicare Part D as of the date of the Member's enrollment in Medicare Part D. Prescription Drug coverage may not be reinstated at a later date. - 13.
+Foreign Prescription Medications, except those associated with an Emergency Medical Condition while you are traveling outside the United States.
+These exceptions apply only to medications with an equivalent FDA-approved Prescription Medication that would be covered under this section if obtained in the United States.

+- 14. For prevention of any diseases that are not endemic to the United States, such as malaria, and where preventative treatment is related to Member's vacation for out of country travel.
+This section does not prohibit coverage of treatment for aforementioned diseases. - 15.
+Medications used for cosmetic purposes. - 16.
+Replacement of lost or stolen prescriptions. - 17.
+Infertility drugs unless otherwise listed on the Formulary. - 18.
+For any controlled substance that exceeds state established maximum morphine equivalents in a particular time period, as established by state laws and regulations. - 19.
+Prescription Drug contraceptive refills that are obtained in the last quarter of the calendar year if a 12-month supply of the contraceptive drug was dispensed earlier during the calendar year.